Saddff2/github-CI/README.md

 >[!NOTE]
 >This is just an option for images.
 If you don't need **ARM/64** architecture, feel free not to install **QEMU** and not building for **ARM/64**.
->But it's nice thing to have multi-architecture image.
+>But it's nice thing to have multi-platform image.